 Entering the university

 A new student arriving at the university would sit for an entrance exam administered by the dean of the philosophy faculty, as well as register with the dean of one of the higher faculties (theology, law, or medicine).
 With papers in hand showing he had passed the exam and was properly registered, the student would then present himself to the rector of the university to be matriculated as an “academic citizen” of the university itself.
 Johann Bohlius, a professor of medicine to whom Kant was especially close, was serving as rector when Herder arrived and so he would have registered the new student, writing down his name and place of origin, whether he had studied elsewhere or had previously matriculated at Königsberg, his religious affiliation if not Lutheran, and occasionally mentioning the intended area of study, the gymnasium attended, membership in the nobility, or whether all or part of the matriculation fee was waived (the level of detail varies considerably from rector to rector).
 Herder’s entry in the matriculation records, the only one for that day, reads simply: “Herder Joh.
 Godfr., Mohrungen-Boruss.” (‘Borussia’ is the Latin name for Prussia).
-Herder registered with Friedrich Samuel Bock, the dean of the theology faculty, on August 7 (Saturday), passed the entrance exam with Christoph Langhansen two days later in the philosophy faculty (Monday, August 9), and matriculated into the university with Bohlius on Tuesday, August 10, 1762.
+Herder registered with Friedrich Samuel Bock, the dean of the theology faculty, on Saturday, August 7th, passed the entrance exam with Christoph Langhansen two days later in the philosophy faculty on Monday, and matriculated into the university with Bohlius on Tuesday (10 August 1762).

 “Due to a thousand prejudices, my parents didn’t want me to pursue an education.
 A hypocrite, through whose example hypocrites became for me the worst of all people, and who mixed himself into the affairs of my family, infinitely increased this difficulty.
 Dazed, ignorant, I had to follow blindly: I went to Königsberg with a Russian surgeon, a friend of my parents, in order to cure my eye.
 Fortunately he was quickly called to Petersburg, made me the most enticing offers, and I – went off and matriculated.
 Ignorant and unknown as I was, without my parents’ permission and against the will of him to whom I was entrusted; indeed, with neither money nor prospect, after just three weeks I entered the academy.
 And I have not regretted it yet …” (Briefe, 1: 228-30).